Hybrid quantum-classical machine learning for generative chemistry and drug design: Results

 VAE is a probabilistic model.
 In particular, this means that each of the discrete states in the latent variables is decoded into a probability distribution of SMILES-encoded molecules.
 On top of Fig.~\ref{fig:net-arch} we provide an example of encoding a particular molecule (diaveridine) and its reconstruction by the Gibbs-300 network (see the structures at the bottom).
 In this case, the target molecule was reconstructed exactly in $46\%$ runs (see the reconstruction probabilities and Tanimoto similarities to the target molecule next to the reported structures).

-DVAE is a generative model and can produce novel molecules with properties presumably matching those in the training set.
+DVAE is a generative model that can produce novel molecules with properties that presumably match those in the training set.
 In Fig.~\ref{fig:comparison} and Table~\ref{table:metrics} we compare the distributions of the basic biochemical properties of the molecules in the training set and among molecules generated by each of the models trained and discussed in this work.
-The molecules generated by the network were mostly valid ($55\%$ and $69\%$ in Gibbs-75 ($10k$ molecules) and Gibbs-300 ($50k$ molecules) models, respectively).
-We kept track of molecular weight (MW), the water-octanol partition coefficient (logP), the synthetic accessibility (SAscore~\cite{Ertl2009}), and drug-likeness (QED) scores.
+The novel molecules were mainly valid ($55\%$ and $69\%$ in Gibbs-75 ($10k$ molecules) and Gibbs-300 ($50k$ molecules) models, respectively).
+We kept track of molecular weight (MW), the water-octanol partition coefficient (logP), the synthetic accessibility (SA~\cite{Ertl2009}) score, and the quantitative estimation of drug-likeness (QED~\cite{Bickerton2012}) score, which are common physico-chemical properties for benchmarking molecular generative models~\cite{polykovskiy2020molecular}.

 Aside from the biochemical and drug-likeness properties, we also measured the novelty of generated molecules.
-Less than $1\%$ of the generated molecules ($0.36\%$ and $0.22\%$ in Gibbs-75 and Gibbs-300 models, respectively) came closer than Tanimoto distance of $0.9$ to any of the molecules in the training set (or less than $10\%$ closer than Tanimoto distance $0.7$ in both models).
+Less than $1\%$ of the generated molecules ($0.36\%$ and $0.22\%$ in Gibbs-75 and Gibbs-300 models, respectively) had Tanimoto similarity larger than $0.9$ to any molecule in the training set and less than $10\%$ of the generated molecules are similar to any molecule in the training set with $T>0.7$ in both models.
 Extra training time improved both the validity of the generated molecules and brought the molecular properties closer to those found in the training set (see the relevant Gibbs-75 and Gibbs-300 columns in Table~\ref{table:metrics}).